Viiic98/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Count the number of directories in the current directory
 4. Print the global variables with printenv
 5. Printing all local variables with the command set
+6. We can create local variables only writing "Variable name="Value" The local variables can be created with anycharacter but can't begin with a digit